-Level 3 appeal: An Administrative Law Judge or an attorney adjudicator who works for the Federal government will review your appeal and give you an answer.

-- □ If the Administrative Law Judge or attorney adjudicator says yes to your appeal, the appeals process may or may not be over.
-Unlike a decision at a Level 2 appeal, we have the right to appeal a Level 3 decision that is favorable to you.
-If we decide to appeal, it will go to a Level 4 appeal. - □ If we decide not to appeal, we must authorize or provide you with the medical care within 60 calendar days after receiving the Administrative Law Judge's or attorney adjudicator's decision. - □ If we decide to appeal the decision, we will send you a copy of the Level 4 appeal request with any accompanying documents.
-We may wait for the Level 4 appeal decision before authorizing or providing the medical care in dispute. - □ If the Administrative Law Judge or attorney adjudicator says no to your appeal, the appeals process may or may not be over. - □ If you decide to accept this decision that turns down your appeal, the appeals process is over. - □ If you do not want to accept the decision, you can continue to the next level of the review process.
-The notice you get will tell you what to do for a Level 4 appeal.

-Level 4 appeal: The Medicare Appeals Council (Council) will review your appeal and give you an answer.
-The Council is part of the Federal government.

-- □ If the answer is yes, or if the Council denies our request to review a favorable Level 3 appeal decision, the appeals process may or may not be over.
-Unlike a decision at Level 2, we have the right to appeal a Level 4 decision that is favorable to you.
-We will decide whether to appeal this decision to Level 5. - □ If we decide not to appeal the decision, we must authorize or provide you with the medical care within 60 calendar days after receiving the Council's decision. - \Box If we decide to appeal the decision, we will let you know in writing. - □ If the answer is no or if the Council denies the review request, the appeals process may or may not be over. - □ If you decide to accept this decision that turns down your appeal, the appeals process is over.
+- Level 3 appeal: An Administrative Law Judge or an attorney adjudicate works for the Federal government will review your appearance give you an answer. □ If the Administrative Law Judge or attorney adjudicator says yes to your appearance appeals process may or may not be over.
+Unlike a decision at a Level 2 appeal, right to appeal a Level 3 decision that is favorable to you.
+If we decide to appeal, Level 4 appeal. , we have the If we decide not to appeal, we must authorize or provide you with the medical calendar days after receiving the Administrative Law Judge's or attorney adjud- decision.
+If we decide to appeal the decision, we will send you a copy of the Level 4 app with any accompanying documents.
+We may wait for the Level 4 appeal decisi authorizing or providing the medical care in dispute. • ☐ If the Administrative Law Judge or attorney adjudicator says no to your appear process may or may not be over. al, the appeal $\hfill\Box$ If you decide to accept this decision that turns down your appeal, the appeals over. process is If you do not want to accept the decision, you can continue to the next level of process.
+The notice you get will tell you what to do for a Level 4 appeal. the review Level 4 appeal: The Medicare Appeals Council (Council) will review your and give you an answer.
+The Council is part of the Feder government. □ If the answer is yes, or if the Council denies our request to review a favorable appeal decision, the appeals process may or may not be over.
+Unlike a decision we have the right to appeal a Level 4 decision that is favorable to you.
+We will decision to appeal this decision to Level 5. on at Level 2, ☐ If we decide not to appeal the decision, we must authorize or provide you with care within 60 calendar days after receiving the Council's decision. the medical $\hfill \square$ If we decide to appeal the decision, we will let you know in writing. \Box If the answer is no or if the Council denies the review request, the appeals pr ocess may or may not be over. ☐ If you decide to accept this decision that turns down your appeal, the appeals over. process is